isomorphic-lab/isomorphic-lab.github.io/artificial_speech_state_today.md

 Reason it is bad is because of fixed frequency (80-150Hz).

-To reason phoneme patterns and generating dynamic frequency (80-300Hz) work for more natural and rythmic speech?
+To reason phoneme patterns and generate dynamic frequency (80-300Hz) work for more natural and rythmic speech?

-If Yes --> AI can be deployed to reason haptic enviornment and deliver outputs using actuators.
+If Yes --> AI can be deployed to reason haptic enviornment and deliver output using actuators.

 If No --> Someone can control frequency using Resistance, but that is boring and tough to scale and not doable.